128technology/docs/docs/cc_fips_compliance_guidelines.md

  For information about configuration baselines, please see [Service Policy Baseline Configuration](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/bcp_service-policy_defaults).

 - Common Criteria Compliance assessment includes all SSR interfaces.
 - Security functionality called out in this guide is required for Common Criteria compliance.
-Other security features available with the SSR will not jeapordize the compliance certification, but are not compliance requirements.
+Other security features available with the SSR will not jeopardize the compliance certification, but are not compliance requirements.
 - The use of SSH is necessary for installation and configuration.
 Use of SSH on the SSR after FIPS mode has been enabled during install is secure, and compliant with Common Criteria.

 ## Compliant SSR Hardware